What We Believe

 We seek to be organized according to the pattern outlined in the New Testament.
 God’s plan is for there to be:

 - Overseers (pastors, elders, bishops) of the congregation (Acts 20:28), appointed as a result of meeting God’s qualifications (1 Timothy 3:1-6) have the oversight of the work here and are entrusted with watching out for every member (Heb 13:17).
-We have three Elders: Steve Grimes, Gene Keehn, and Olivier Peter-Contesse.
+We have two Elders: Steve Grimes and Olivier Peter-Contesse.

 - Deacons, who are qualified, carry out the necessary work to keep the congregation moving smoothly (1 Timothy 3:8-13).
 They are servants that help the elders get the necessary work done.
 We have 9 Deacons: Scott Beyer, Alec Bray, Dave Bray, Dave Champagne, Eric Ciocco, Rod Hilden, Chad Lynch, Jordan Nieman, and Jarrod Williams.